gredajustyna/java/README.md

 ##### 2. Space cats
 (Cats are in the space ships, that's why you can't see them).
 Game that was made completely following a tutorial of java craving channel on Youtube.
 You are in a space ship, avoid meteorites and earn stars to gain points.
 After hitting 3 meteorites the game ends.

+##### 3. TileGame
+Project that was made following another Youtube tutorial in order to learn basics of tile game development such as rendering world map or walking animation.
+Only walking and collision with entities is implemented.
+You can move on grass or sand.